Tom Watts focuses on antitrust, consumer protection, and other complex civil litigation.

 Tom earned a J.D. and master of public policy magna cum laude from Harvard Law School and Harvard Kennedy School in 2015.
 During law school, he gained experience in litigation, appeals, and policy advocacy by interning with the Department of Justice’s Civil Appellate Section, Santa Clara County’s Impact Litigation and Social Justice Section, and Public Advocates, among others.

 Tom received his B.A. from the University of California, Berkeley, with High Distinction in General Scholarship.
 He double-majored in Classical Languages, in which he received High Honors, and Astrophysics, for which he was the undergraduate commencement speaker.
+Tom was named to the Northern California Super Lawyers "Rising Stars" list in 2021 and 2022.

 - Judicial clerk for Judge Jane Roth on the Third Circuit